-Vivendra (Vees) Lochan is the current Chief Operating Officer at AASA.
+Vivendra (Vees) Lochan serves as the Chief Operating Officer at AASA.
 In early 1981, he joined SAA, where he held positions in Sales and Marketing, and the Africa Route Management Division.
 During his tenure at SAA, he attended and completed various executive aviation industry-related courses.

 In 1993, Lochan was appointed SAA's Regional Manger, Middle East and Gulf, based in Dubai, United Arab Emirates.
 He was tasked with the setting-up of SAA's operations between Dubai and Johannesburg.
 In November 1998, he moved to India to be based in Mumbai where he was responsible for SAA's India and the Indian Sub-Continent route.
 Lochan returned to Johannesburg at the end of 2000 where he held a senior position in Domestic Marketing Support.
 He left SAA in August 2001 to pursue an interest in the tourism, investment and real estate sectors.

 In August 2010, Lochan joined AASA as Chief Operating Officer.
 He represents AASA and its membership on regulatory committees and industry forums.
 Lochan is also an Alternate Director and Chairperson of the Audit Committee of Aviation Coordination Services Limited, a company responsible for several airport services managed on behalf of all airlines operating in South Africa.

 Lochan holds a Bachelor of Commerce in Business Economics and Economics from the University of Durban-Westville, and an MBA degree from the same University.